Kawey/Maxpath2Blender/README.md

 how to use:
 Before export to blender
-in 3dMax in menu Scripting>Run Script select this file and open
+in 3dMax Scripting>Run Script select this file and open